Data Collection in Psychology: The Ultimate Guide

 Both types of data are extremely valuable methods to conduct primary research, which can form the basis of a research paper that you write.
 However, for better or worse, most psychologists focus on quantitative research.
 In this article, I will discuss the three main types of quantitative research, including pros, cons, and examples.

-How to Design a Psychology Experiment
+How do you Design a Psychology Experiment?

 Experiments are the bread and butter of psychology because they allow psychologists to determine causation - i.e., that something causes another thing to happen.
 The “something” is called the independent variable.
 It is what the researcher “manipulates” or changes in the experiment.
 The dependent variable(s) are what a researcher measures to determine if they are affected by the independent variable.
 Make sure that when you are designing an experiment, you only include one independent variable!
 Otherwise, you can’t be sure which independent variable caused the effect.